BYRIO/krita-webdoc-zh/reference_manual/dockers/advanced_color_selector.rst

 There's a small blurb explaining the characteristic of each model, but let's go into detail:

 HSV
     Stands for Hue, Saturation, Value.
 Saturation determines the difference between white, grey, black and the most colorful color.
-Value in turn measures either the difference between black and white, or the difference between blakc and the most colorful color.
+Value in turn measures either the difference between black and white, or the difference between black and the most colorful color.
 HSL
     Stands for Hue, Saturation, Lightness.
 All saturated colors are equal to 50% lightness.
 Saturation allows for shifting between grey and color.
 HSI